Apteco/AptecoCustomChannels/TriggerDialog/v2/README.md

 - [ ] Think about usage of response data and receiver download
 - [ ] Fill debug input parameters properly
+- [ ] Think about filling campaign name from PeopleStage